 Mull is the largest of the islands of the Argyll region, boasting nearly 300 miles (roughly 500 km) of beautiful coastline and the rugged 3,169-foot (966 m) mountain Ben More.
 The isle’s stunning scenery extends to its main settlement, Tobermory, with its vibrant colours, charming waterfront and yacht-lined natural harbour.

 Along with its natural treasures, the isle also has a rich history, visible in such sites as the Bronze Age stone circle at Loch Buie, various Iron Age remains and the medieval Duart Castle, the historical seat of Clan MacLean.
-Bird and whale watchers are also in luck here, and guided wildlife tours might result in sightings of rare sea eagles, puffins and various marine mammals.View Argyll & Isle of Mull
+Bird and whale watchers are also in luck here, as guided wildlife tours might result in sightings of rare sea eagles, puffins and various marine mammals.View Argyll & Isle of Mull